Here's Our Rant About ShiftPixy Inc. (PIXY)

 PIXY’s Market Performance

-PIXY stocks went down by -0.23% for the week, with a monthly jump of 2.26% and a quarterly performance of -47.24%, while its annual performance rate touched -84.87%.
-The volatility ratio for the week stands at 7.89% while the volatility levels for the past 30 days are set at 12.87% for ShiftPixy Inc. The simple moving average for the period of the last 20 days is 5.22% for PIXY stocks with a simple moving average of -66.40% for the last 200 days.
+PIXY stocks went down by -8.19% for the week, with a monthly drop of -7.10% and a quarterly performance of -41.19%, while its annual performance rate touched -87.09%.
+The volatility ratio for the week stands at 12.75% while the volatility levels for the past 30 days are set at 12.97% for ShiftPixy Inc. The simple moving average for the period of the last 20 days is -8.92% for PIXY stocks with a simple moving average of -69.43% for the last 200 days.

 Stock Fundamentals for PIXY